freebasic/fbc/fbdocs/fbchkdoc/readme.txt

         $ ./getpage -web @list.txt

     getpage retrieves pages from the wiki and saves each page to a .wakka file in the cache.
-Type 'getpage' without any command line arguments to see a full list of options.
+Type './getpage' without any command line arguments to see a full list of options.

     Main usage for this subprogram is to get pages from the wiki to files.
 Some of the other utilites work on the local cache instead of the wiki server.